DAVYALENCAR/Python-Samples/README.md

 # Program fresh_tomatoes.py
 This program has the open_movies_page () function that will build the fresh_tomatoes.html HTML file so you can view your site.

+# movie.py
-# movie.py contains the functions for receiving movie data and mounts the html file.
+This program contains the functions for receiving movie data and mounts the html file.

+# fresh_tomatoes.html
-# fresh_tomatoes.html is the file that will receive the data to display the image of movie and
-which after being clicked will run the movie trailer.
+ThiS is the program that will receive the data to display the image of movie and which after being clicked will run the movie trailer.